I am in foreclosure. What do I do?

-Your mortgage company may pay your outstanding taxes to protect their interest.
+Your mortgage company may be willing to pay your outstanding taxes to protect their interest.
 Please notify them of the impending foreclosure.

-If you don’t know how you are going to find a way to redeem your parcel, and the parcel subject to foreclosure is your primary residence, you may be able to obtain assistance.
-The Washington Homeownership Resource Center operates is the Washington State foreclosure hotline.
+If you don’t know how you are going to find a way to redeem your parcel, and the parcel subject to foreclosure is your primary residence, the Washington Homeownership Resource Center operates the Washington State foreclosure hotline.
 They may be able to connect you with legal and/or rescue loan assistance.
 They can be reached at 206-542-1243 or toll-free by dialing 877-894-4663.

 NOTICE TO SENIOR CITIZENS AND DISABLED PERSONS: